nguyenvietan94/pace-hometest/README.md

 curl -X GET "http://localhost:8080/api/merchant/1/allmembers?pageid=1&pagesize=10"
 ```
 ### Data models <a name="datamodels"></a>
+There are two options when choosing types of the database: SQL and No-SQL.
+No-SQL databases are more suitable for unstructured data and not required joining tasks.
+However, in this project, it is more convenient to define the two subjects (```merchants``` and ```members```) as structured data (eg. in relations with pre-defined fields).
+Moreover, joining relations is required when getting the team member list of a merchant.
+Therefore, I decided to employ a SQL database (i.e. PostgreSQL) for this task.<br/>
 Two tables including ```merchants``` and ```members``` are created as follows:
 ```
 merchants (